-Connect Online with People You Admire: A How-To Guide
+How To Connect Online with People You Admire

-With proven scripts to help you on your way
+Proven scripts to help you get in touch with your idols

 What most people do wrong when trying to find work with real purpose is they focus too much of their energy on what they want to do rather than concentrate on who they should be trying to spend their time with.